Nekall/3wA-tp-node/README.md

  - Registration on the signup page.
  - Login on the login page.
  - Session system.
- - Protections on the Profile & Game page.
+ - Protections on the Profile & Game page (need login).
  - Validation on the signup & login fields. (*Display without external package*)
  - Logout button.